hilarybrennan/ubiquitous-spoon/README.md

 The data collection policy lives here.

 Right now we are not collecting any data that does not live in this repo (e.g. your github username as connected to a PR or bug) or the [ubiquitous-spoon email inbox](mailto:ubiquitous.spoon@gmail.com).

+We are deeply committed to managing data with transparency and integrity, and will update out Data Collection Policy faithfully as things change.